atbcb/usab-uswds/_prowag/preamble.md

 ---
-title: About the ADA and ABA Accessibility Guidelines for the Public Right-of-Way
+title: PROWAG Preamble
 order-number: 2
 permalink: /prowag/preamble.html
 ---

-## {{ page.title }}
+## Preamble to the Final Rule for Pedestrian Facilities in the Public Right-of-Way

 Published in the _Federal Register_ on August 8, 2023.